onzyone/k8s-kind/README.md

 # Troubleshooting

 1. Note: you may update your local hosts file as well, for example by adding 127.0.0.1 registry in your laptop's /etc/hosts, so you can reference it in a consistent way by simply using registry:5000
-1. check what images are in the local repo
+1. check what images are in the local repo, if you do not see a list of images please run the commands in this section: [Get Images](#Get-images)
     ```bash
-    ➜  bin curl localhost:5000/v2/_catalog -s | jq
+    $ curl localhost:5000/v2/_catalog -s | jq
     {
     "repositories": [
         "datawire/ambassador",
-        "hello-app",
-        "kuar-demo/kuard-amd64",
-        "projectcontour/contour"
+        "hello-app"
     ]
     }
     ```
-1. unknown hook
-    The chart has not been updated to support helm3
-    ``` bash
-    manifest_sorter.go:175: info: skipping unknown hook: "crd-install"
+1. Quick test (if this pod doesn't deploy, please have a look at the troubleshooting section)
+    ```bash
+    $ kubectl create deployment hello-server --image=registry:5000/hello-app:1.0
+    $ kubectl get po -w
+    NAME                            READY   STATUS    RESTARTS   AGE
+    hello-server-7f9c5b8577-2n7x2   1/1     Running   0          10s
     ```
 1. ingress test
     ``` bash